dieterich-lab/rp-bp/docs/source/existing-alignments.rst

 How to use existing alignment files
 ===================================

+For this tutorial, we use the *c-elegans-chrI-example* with the *c-elegans.alignments-only.yaml* configuration file.

 The **Rp-Bp** pipeline is designed to handle all steps from raw FASTQ files up to the final list of translated Ribo-seq ORFs, but you can start the pipeline from any step.